veaba/tensorflow-docs/docs/tf.keras/preprocessing/image/Iterator.md

 ```
  __getitem__(idx)
 ```
-Gets batch at position index.
+Gets batch at position `index`.
 #### Arguments:
-- index: position of the batch in the Sequence.
+- `index`: position of the batch in the Sequence.
 #### Returns:
 A batch
 ### __iter__